Inbound Marketing Methodology, Plan and Workflow

-What is this Inbound Marketing Methodology I keep hearing about?
+What is this Inbound Marketing Method I keep hearing about?

 Unlike outbound marketing, inbound marketing does not need to fight for potential customers attention.
 By creating content designed to address the problems and needs of your ideal customers, inbound marketing attracts qualified prospects and builds trust and credibility for your business.”

 Also, unlike outbound marketing which has a shelf-life dependent on how much and how long you pay for it, Inbound Marketing has no shelf-life because it exists as your content for as long as your leave it there.
 It is relevant, information-based content and it will work for you as long as you let it.